vanessacleary/Ms2-blockchain-Quiz/README.md

 ## Future Features*

-* Introduce levels of difficulty to the game
+* Introduce levels of difficulty to the game.
-* Add sound to the game that matches their score, e.g. a winning sound for above 70% and a fail sound for under 40% and an encouraging sound for the middle score.
+* Add sound to the game that matches a score level, e.g. a winning sound for above 70% and a fail sound for under 40% and an encouraging sound for the middle score.
-* Take the user to the highscore spage when the submit their score
+* Take the user to the highscore spage when the submit their score.
+* Add a feedback message to the end.html when a score is reached or missed e.g good job or better or better luck next time.
-* The option for the user to share their score on social media
+* The option for the user to share their score on social media.

 ## Technologies used
 ### Languages used